 Policy formation in the U.K. adopts a ‘top down’ approach, and although the Government circulate consultation documents before policy formation, the actual participation of the relevant stakeholders can be lacking, as was the case with the 2015 Code of Practice for SEND.
 It has been argued within this study that teachers, parents and indeed children identified as having SEND, are able and willing to contribute their views and aspirations which could be considered, by adopting a ‘bottom up’ approach to policy formation.

-Arguments for and against, both the top down and bottom up approaches need to be considered, and in fact it is argued by some that neither approach is applicable (Fullan 1994:12) for educational policy formation, who argues that the top down approach gives the ‘illusion of control’, whilst the bottom up approach can be ‘slow and ill defined’, and can raise questions related to the skill and motivation of those tasked to formulate the policy.
-Doesn’t make sense as written
+(Fullan 1994:12) argues that neither a top down or a bottom up approach is appropriate for educational policy formation, and considers that the top down approach gives the ‘illusion of control’, whilst the bottom up approach can be ‘slow and ill defined’, and can raise questions related to the skill and motivation of those tasked to formulate the policy.

 Both approaches have been discussed at length within literature (Ball 1993, 1996; Sabatier 1986, 2005; Troyna 1994; Dyer 1999), but my personal view arrived at through this study, is that in the case of policies which relate to those individuals identified as having SEND, the individuals, their families, their teachers, and those responsible for teacher training, should play a much greater role in policy formation.
 This however, does not mean to say that organisations such as OFSTED should not have an input, but that they too should take the opportunity to listen to stakeholders before they input into policy formation.